adamwych/neatproto/README.md

 ## Targets

 * Rust
+    - Works with Serde.
-    - NeatProto compiler is available as a crate, so you can easily integrate it with your Rust project using a build script.
+    - Compiler is available as a crate, so you can easily integrate it with your Rust project using a build script.

 ## Comparison